-02 Jun Avoiding the Top 5 Mortgage Mistakes
+22 Feb Avoiding the Top 5 Mortgage Mistakes

 I ensure they avoid making the following 5 most costly mortgage mistakes:

 I often hear of horror stories where a homeowner sells their current home and later realizes that they are not in position to financially qualify for their next home.
 As a result, they are forced to either rent or purchase a house that is less than they had hoped for.

 Many homeowners have unmanageable mortgage payments.
 The inevitable result of an over-extended budget is an eventual inability to keep up with the required obligation.
 Emotions play a large role in how much home to buy, and when to have the mortgage paid off.
 Making wise and well thought-out mortgage decisions is crucial for long-term mental and financial health.

 The interest rate you will qualify for is dependent upon your credit score, more so in today’s market than ever before.
 Having a credit review in time to correct errors can save you thousands of dollars in interest over the life of a mortgage.

 Maintaining a cash reserve is the most important step in achieving financial peace.
 Without a cash reserve, families live paycheck to paycheck and in a constant state of stress.
 By not putting down every dollar you have, you can prevent the anxiety of day to day cash flow challenges.

 Managing daily cash flow and minimizing interest expenses is an important consideration for longterm net worth growth.
 Sometimes, getting on the right path requires a one-time decision to clean up consumer debts to free up cash flow to help increase long term investment opportunities.

 By avoiding these common mistakes you can help ensure you are making wise decisions regarding your mortgage that will be most beneficial to you in the long term.
 Please contact me to discuss how these and other potential pitfalls can be avoided.
 By having these discussions early in your home buying process, you will be better prepared when the time comes to close on your next home.